nareshnavinash/PyRest-Python/README.md

 ```
 import allure
 import pytest
-from Library.api import Api
+from snapyrest.api import Api
-from Library.images import Img
+from snapyrest.images import Img
 ```

 * Do set the URL on which you want your automation suite to run in the `/Data/GlobalData/global_data.yml` file.
 You can also set add other project level data in this file and then call those by using `Var` method.